 How Much Money Did You Get for Your Client in Your Last Whiplash Case That You Took to Trial?

 Our Maryland car accident lawyers took a whiplash case to trial earlier this year.
 The insurance company’s offer was $17,000.
 We understood why.
 No objective injury.
-Little property damage.
+There was minor property damage.
 But our client was hurt.
 So we went to trial.
-Simply put, we beat them senseless at trial and they raised their offer to $200,000 before the jury gave their verdict.
+Simply put, we beat them senseless at trial, and they raised their offer to $200,000 before the jury gave their verdict.
 (Notably, this case was in Prince George’s County.)
 Can you expect $200,000 as an average whiplash settlement if you hire our accident lawyers?
 No.

 Hire a Whiplash Lawyer in Maryland